GregariousMammal/Main-Site/_posts/2008-03-17-bill-bryson-a-short-history-of-nearly-everything.md

 ---
 layout: post
 title: Bill Bryson - A Short History of nearly everything
-created: 1205729086
+created: 2008-03-17T00:00:00.000Z
-categories: writing chrischinchilla review
+categories: writing chrischinchilla
+tags: reviews books history
 ---

 I have a recently rediscovered passion and interest for History, absorbing many tomes over the past few months, my favourite being brief surmises of 'all of History'.